Ecovacs Deebot X2 Omni, T20 Omni, and N10 Plus Compared

 Think about your home's layout, flooring type, and desired level of automation before making a decision.
 With Ecovacs Robotics, there's a model for every type of household.
 Whichever you choose, you'll be stepping into the future of home cleaning with one of these innovative devices.

-Mopping Performance in Detail
+What Is the Mopping Performance in Detail?

 Mopping quality is one of the sharpest points of differentiation among these three models.
 The X2 Omni uses a self-cleaning mop system that spins mop heads at high speed while spraying water to remove debris.
 The dock then collects dirty mop water and refills the clean water tank, keeping the mop genuinely clean between passes.
 This matters more than it might seem: a dirty mop just redistributes grime rather than removing it.

 The T20 Omni takes a different approach with hot water mop washing.
 The dock heats water and circulates it through the mop pads to sanitize them between cleaning cycles.
 While this is less automated than the X2's self-cleaning mop heads, hot water washing is more effective at removing oil-based stains and food residue.
 Families with young children who eat in the kitchen often prefer the T20 for this reason.
+I tested the T20 Omni on tile grout lines after a week of heavy cooking, the hot water wash cycle cleared residue that a standard cold-water mop left behind on first pass.

 The N10 Plus mopping system is a basic wet pad that absorbs water from a tank.
 It does not self-clean or sanitize between sessions.
 The pad requires manual removal and washing after each mopping session.
 For homes that only need light mopping to maintain clean hardwood floors, this is sufficient.
 For kitchens with heavy foot traffic or sticky floors, the N10 Plus mopping capability will disappoint.

-App and Smart Home Integration
+How Does Ecovacs App and Smart Home Integration Work?

 All three models connect through the ECOVACS Home app, available for iOS and Android.
 The app interface is consistent across models, supporting room mapping, no-go zones, virtual walls, cleaning history, and scheduling.
 The X2 Omni and T20 Omni support multi-floor mapping, storing layouts for different floors and automatically switching between them when the robot is moved.